-The third section, Kawaii (カワイイ), will explore the intersections between Murakami’s work and the aesthetics of kawaii (cuteness), which is an integral part of contemporary Japanese culture.
-This part of the exhibition will include manga and anime featuring world-famous characters (Pokémon, Hello Kitty); various environments (such as a mirror zone with toys); a screening room showing Murakami’s 2013 feature film Jellyfish Eyes; and a space exhibiting the preparatory models for the film’s animated characters.
+The third section, Kawaii (カワイイ), explores the intersections between Murakami’s work and the aesthetics of kawaii (cuteness), which is an integral part of contemporary Japanese culture.
+This part of the exhibition includes manga and anime featuring world-famous characters (Pokémon, Hello Kitty); various environments (such as a mirror zone with toys); a screening room showing Murakami’s 2013 feature film Jellyfish Eyes; and a space exhibiting the preparatory models for the film’s animated characters.

-The fourth section, Sutajito (スタジオ), will examine the structure of Murakami’s studio.
-The exhibition will include a recreation of part of his “factory,” in which the artist’s assistants will work during the installation of the exhibition.
-This section will present the history of Murakami’s studio and of the production of a number of works through the use of archive materials.
-It will also include a board with the names, photographs, and work schedule of the installation team.
-The “wet studio” will provide a space for young Russian artists to learn Murakami’s painting techniques.
+The fourth section, Sutajio (スタジオ), examines the structure of Murakami’s studio.
+The exhibition includes a recreation of part of his “factory,” in which the artist’s assistants worked during the installation of the exhibition.
+This section presents the history of Murakami’s studio and of the production of a number of works through the use of archive materials.
+It also includes a board with the names, photographs, and work schedule of the installation team.
+The “wet studio” provides a space for young Russian artists to learn Murakami’s painting techniques.

-The “phantom chapter,” Asobi & Kazari (遊び & 飾り), will be spread across the Museum’s non-exhibition spaces, demonstrating the playful aspect of Murakami’s work and his interest in decoration and patterns which are rooted in the Japanese artistic tradition.
-These parasite ornaments invading the Museum space will create a transition from the exhibition to the world of Kaikai Kiki (the art production and art management corporation founded by Murakami in 1996), which will occupy the Café and Bookshop and continue onto the facade of the building.
+The “phantom chapter,” Asobi & Kazari (遊び & 飾り), is spread across the Museum’s non-exhibition spaces, demonstrating the playful aspect of Murakami’s work and his interest in decoration and patterns which are rooted in the Japanese artistic tradition.
+These parasite ornaments invading the Museum space create a transition from the exhibition to the world of Kaikai Kiki (the art production and art management corporation founded by Murakami in 1996), which occupy the Café and Bookshop and continue onto the facade of the building.

-The exhibition at Garage will include more than eighty paintings, drawings (including prints), and films by Murakami from the collections of 21st Century Museum of Contemporary Art, Kanazawa; Mori Art Museum, Tokyo; and private collections.
+The exhibition at Garage includes more than eighty paintings, drawings (including prints), and films by Murakami from the collections of 21st Century Museum of Contemporary Art, Kanazawa; Mori Art Museum, Tokyo; and private collections.
 The exhibition also includes traditional Japanese engravings and paintings from the Pushkin State Museum of Fine Arts, Moscow, various artifacts from Murakami's studio, and photographs and examples of manga from Hiroshima Peace Memorial Museum.

 A Russian-language catalogue will be published on the occasion of the exhibition, the first comprehensive publication on the artist in Russian.